pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 The ModelChain.pvwatts_dc method calls the pvwatts_dc method of the PVSystem object that we supplied using data that is stored in its own ``effective_irradiance`` and ``temps`` attributes.
 Then it assigns the result to the ``dc`` attribute of the ModelChain object.
-The ipython below shows a simple example of this.
+The code below shows a simple example of this.

 .. ipython:: python